SamFu1113/Unix-programming/README.md

 ## Projects introduction

 1. Write the first program.
+	- Write the Makefile to build the executable program in sub-folder “HW_01”

 2. Define my own fstream class.
 3. Recursive into a directory tree and visit each file.
 4. On-line messenger.